Clean Windows registry with CCleaner

 In Windows 8 and 8.1 Start screen, type "ccleaner" (you do not need to open Search charm) and click it in the results.
-Touch-screen owners can just scroll to the end of Start screen and tap CCleaner.
+Touch-screen users should swipe in from the right side and tap the Search icon.

-After clicking Registry tab on the left, click Scan for Issues button.
-Those who want to be extra safe, can untick the Unused File Extensions check box: only very few programs run into minor trouble after cleaning unused extensions.
+After opening Registry tab from the left, click Scan for Issues button.
+Those who want to be extra safe, can untick the Unused File Extensions check box, but only very few programs run into minor trouble after cleaning unused extensions.

-CCleaner will ask if you want to backup changes.
-This will create a backup of issues deleted from Windows registry.
-Click Yes here:
+CCleaner will ask if you want to backup changes to the registry.
+This will create a backup of the issues detected in Windows registry.
+Click Yes.

 Save the backup file to your My Documents folder (Windows XP) or Documents library (Windows Vista, 7 and 8/8.1) by clicking Save.
 In case you experience trouble after removing the listed items from registry, you can simply double-click this backup file and import all the deleted items back into registry.

-Next, click Fix All Selected Issues and CCleaner will remove invalid entries from Windows registry:
+Next, click Fix All Selected Issues and CCleaner will remove invalid and orphaned entries from Windows registry:

 But you are not done yet!

-Click Scan for issues... for the third time and you should see "No issues detected" message.
-If not, repeat the cleaning process and do another scan until you see the "No issues detected" message.
+Then click Scan for issues... for the third time and you should see "No issues were found" message.
+If not, repeat the cleaning process and do another scan until you see the "No issues" message.

-As Windows Registry is a file, it gets fragmented during cleanups and program installation/uninstallation.
+As Windows registry is stored as multiple files, it gets fragmented during cleanups and program installation/uninstallation.
 This might hinder computer performance somewhat, so please see the Defraggler tutorial for information on how to set boot-time defragmentation of most important system files.